 Where can I find vegetarian food in Reykjavik?

-We’re both vegetarian so were a bit worried about what we’d eat during our stay in Iceland.
+I was a bit worried about what we’d eat during our stay in Iceland.
 It wasn’t the easiest place to find cheap vegetarian food but we didn’t starve either.
 Although the famed hot dogs were off the menu for us we did fill up on curries at Shalimar, really good paninis at Slippbarinn and an ok veggie burger at the famous Laundromat cafe.
 Breakfast at our hotel was one of the best I’ve ever had; the skyr was just incredible.

 Out on excursions getting something decent to eat without meat or fish was more difficult.
 The visitor centre at Geysir had a couple of vegetarian sandwiches but at the cafe in Vik where we stopped on our south coast tour, the only thing we could eat was french fries.